UX-Society/Get-Started/started.md

 To use fish either type `fish` in the terminal or set it as defualt with `chsh -s /usr/bin/fish` (needs root)
 # Basic Terminal Usage

 The ternimal is a powerful way to use a computer and learning how to use it properly important for seroius work.
-Using the terminal is easy for macOs and other Linux based computers and replacing bash with fish will make it even easier. (idk about windows).
+Using the terminal is easy for macOs and other Linux based computers and replacing bash with fish will make it even easier.
+Windows is not recommended for web-dev work, but bash for Windows can be installed.
 To use the terminal a command has to be given which follows this general format.
 ```
     "command name" "command sub-name" -arguments "info"
 ```